jlangr/ccode2/continuous-design.md

 * cohesiveness: Each module in the system has a high level of cohesion&mdash;all its elements maximally relate to one another.
 * confirmability: All behaviors in the system can be easily tested, in a way that also provides "living documentation" of these capabilities to its developers.

-### Clarity
+# Clarity

 Getting code working is always our first step.
 We're challenged to add a small new piece of behavior to the code.
 We think about how we want to solve the problem for a small amount of time, then quickly splash some code into our editor.
 We whittle the code a bit until we finally manage to get it working, then move on to the next slice of logic needed.

 If we never had to read that code again, we might consider ourselves "done."
 Code complete, it ain't broke, and so we ain't gonna try'n fix what's already working.
 Why risk breaking things?

 The reality, however, is that we *will* have to read that code again when we're later required to change nuances of the logic we just coded.
 Or when we're asked "what does that code do in *this* case?"
 Or when we're required to add new behaviors that belong in the same module.
+Or in a half hour when we have to return to the code because it's not quite done yet.

 For each of these needs, we want the code to be as clearly stated as possible.
 Anything unclear becomes a time suck.

 It might take you a half-minute or two to decipher all the nuances of the `retrieveWords` function: